Gaiwecoor/augurbot/README.md

 * `errorHandler`: A function accepting `error` and `message` as its arguments.
 This will replace the default error handling function.

+* `interactionFailed`: A function accepting an `interaction` and an optional `handlerMissing` flag as its arguments.
+This will replace the default "handler missing" and "missing permissions" function.

 * `parse` (async function): An asynchronous function accepting `message` as its argument, returning an object with `command` and `suffix` properties.
 This will replace the default parsing function.
 (Useful in case different servers use different prefixes, for example.)

 ### AugurClient Properties